 In addition, there have been reports of “lost” photos that’ve broken children’s hearts all over the world.

 Hence, if you’re interested in this option, I suggest taking a mid-step: In each photo station, you can scan your park entrance ticket and receive a paper ticket with a barcode that’ll allow you to decide later if you’re interested in keeping the picture ( also don’t forget to try and take advantage of the photographer and ask him to take a photo with your own camera too).
-Collect the paper tickets at the various stations and at the end of the day go to a photo development station in one of the stores.
-There you can review the photos and decide if you want to keep them.
+Collect the paper tickets at the various stations and go to a photo development station in one of the stores at the end of the day.
+You can review the photos and decide if you want to keep them then and there.
 If you do, you may choose a few that you like or, if you find the option suitable, purchase the PhotoPass+ on the spot and connect it to the barcodes you’ve collected.

 Facing your fears: